inoxIALabs/react-native-nitro-location-geocoder/README.md

 # @inoxialabs/react-native-nitro-location-geocoder

-React Native Nitro module for reverse geocoding latitude and longitude coordinates into a normalized location result.
+`@inoxialabs/react-native-nitro-location-geocoder` is a minimal React Native Nitro module for reverse geocoding latitude and longitude coordinates into a normalized location result.

 ## Features